All Episodes

 And the urban gulls, about 10% fatter, had higher cholesterol, which was leading to poor quality eggs and a possible nosedive in their populations.

-Uh they're also the poorest.
+They're also the poorest.

 That's why they're eating junk food.

-Oh, the things that make news.
+The things that make news.

-Uh they've hired uh a woman named Cherry.
+They've hired a woman named Cherry.

-Wait a minute, 24, a female president.
+Wait a minute, 24?

 ABC already tried this with Gina Davis and it bombed out.

-Is there is there an undertone here?
+Is there an undertone here?

-Uh is the network taking control of this show?
+Is the network taking control of this show?

-Is the network insisting on something like this in order to lay the groundwork for the uh acceptance on the part of the American people as a female president in an already popular show?
+Is the network insisting on something like this in order to lay the groundwork for the acceptance on the part of the American people as a female president in an already popular show?

-Uh well, she is this president pretty?
+Well, is this president pretty?

-You're asking this actor.
+You're asking this actress?

 You can't ask me that.